MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-usage-overview.md

+---
+title:   CNTK usage overview
+author:    chrisbasoglu
+date:    04/02/2017
+ms.author:   cbasoglu
+ms.date:   04/02/2017
+ms.custom:   cognitive-toolkit
+ms.topic:   get-started-article
+ms.service:  Cognitive-services
+ms.devlang:   NA
+---

+# CNTK usage overview

-To use CNTK you need to either download the executable binaries or download the source code and compile it on your machine ([details](Setup CNTK on your machine)).
+To use CNTK you need to either download the executable binaries or download the source code and compile it on your machine ([details](Setup CNTK on your machine.md)).
 There are three main tasks (or actions) that are supported by CNTK:
 * **Train** - Define a network and train it to produce a trained model using training data
 * **Evaluate** - Test a trained model to assess its performance using test data
 * **Deploy** - Use a trained model, e.g. in your own solution, to classify new instances

 A brief overview for each of these tasks is given below and pointers to a more detailed description are provided.
 In addition there are other tasks that CNTK supports such as **edit** existing models and **write** node outputs to a file.
-A description of these is provided in the Advanced Topics section on the [Top-level commands](/en-us/cognitive-toolkit/Top-level-commands.md) page.
+A description of these is provided in the Advanced Topics section on the [Top-level commands](./Top-level-commands.md) page.

 ## Training a model using CNTK